Sapphire0628/Agile_Project/database/ReadMe.md

 2. **Projects Table**:
-   - Contains details about each project, linking the owner to the `Users` table.
+   - Contains details about each project, linking the owner_id to the `Users` table.
     - Columns:
       - `project_id`: INTEGER PRIMARY KEY
       - `project_name`: varchar(255) NOT NULL